10 Scenic Running Tracks in Sydney (+ Fun Runs)

 7. Pyrmont and Darling Harbour

-Apart from Pyrmont locals, not many people know how awesome the Pyrmont waterfront is.
-Great for a casual evening stroll or a comfortable short run.
+Few people, apart from Pyrmont locals, know how fantastic the Pyrmont waterfront is.
+It’s great for a casual evening stroll or a comfortable short run.

 Start at Bank Street and follow the landscaped shoreline that runs past Waterfront Park, Pirrama Park, Pyrmont Point Park, Jones Bay and the Maritime Museum in Darling Harbour.

-If it’s not too crowded, why not cross the Pyrmont Bridge and loop around Darling Harbour before returning to your starting point.
+If it’s not too crowded, cross the Pyrmont Bridge and loop around Darling Harbour before returning to your starting point.

 8. Centennial Park Run

-Centennial Park is a favourite spot to go for a run or a walk for so many local Sydney-siders.
+Centennial Park is a favourite spot for many local Sydneysiders to go for a run or a walk.
 Nestled between the Sydney CBD and Bondi Beach, Centennial Park always feels like an escape from the city.

 Running here is easy, with a flat 4 km circle track.
-If you’re feeling a bit more energetic, go and explore the centre of the park too with lots of different routes and ponds to discover.
+If you’re feeling a bit more energetic, explore the centre of the park, too, with lots of different routes and ponds to discover.

 9. River Walk in Sydney Olympic Park

-The scenic River Walk in Sydney Olympic Park starts at the Olympic Park ferry wharf at the northern tip of Wentworth Point and follows the shoreline all the way to the Silverwater Bridge.
+The scenic River Walk in Sydney Olympic Park starts at the Olympic Park ferry wharf at the northern tip of Wentworth Point and follows the shoreline to the Silverwater Bridge.

 This fantastic walking track and running route passes Newington Park, the Newington Armery, Blaxland Riverside Park, and Wilson Park.